Some top tips from Jeremy on beds and borders.

-Last Sunday as I’m sure you all know was remembrance Sunday and the poignancy of this day is different for all of us but can I suggest that we leave a small area of soil and sprinkle some poppy seed over it.
+Remembrance Sunday is always in November, and the poignancy of this day is different for all of us but can I suggest that we leave a small area of soil and sprinkle some poppy seed over it.
 Lightly fork them in, treat them as an annual and next year they will give a lovely show of red in a nice sunny spot.

 BEDS AND BORDERS

-Our new collection of seeds are perfect to peruse in those times of peace and quiet.
-Think about what to grow from seed, how you are going to grow them i.e. in bags, raised beds or (if lucky enough) in the ground.
+Our collection of seeds are perfect to peruse in those times of peace and quiet.
+Think about what to grow from seed, how you are going to grow them – will it be in bags, raised beds or (if lucky enough) in the ground?

-Remember that onion sets sown now will be more established, garlic sown now needs a well-drained soil to get its roots into and cloches are needed to give protection from the cold.
-You can always get some straw early in the New Year to give warmth to rhubarb forcers and cloches for an early crop in February and March.
+Remember that onion sets sown now will be more established.
+Garlic sown in November needs a well-drained soil to get its roots into, and cloches are needed to give protection from the cold.
+You can always get some straw early in the New Year to give warmth to rhubarb forcers, and cloches for an early crop in February and March.

 With the cold weather starting to slowly drift in as we move into the winter months I have started putting together my suggestions and tips for those considering to plant any hedging plants this winter so look out for that post in the near future.